-For more information about these photos, UW homecoming traditions or campus history, in general, contact email@example.com.
+For more information about Lovell and Slayton’s 1966 visit to Wisconsin and UW-Madison, or campus history, contact firstname.lastname@example.org or visit http://archives.library.wisc.edu.
 On, Wisconsin!

 Earth Day, formally called the “National Environmental Teach-In,” was the brainchild of Senator Gaylord Nelson of Wisconsin.
 In Milwaukee, events for the first Earth Day included a speech from Senator Nelson and a performance by local rock group The Ox.
 Photo for the Milwaukee Journal, April 22, 1970.